RGLab/flowWorkspace/README.md

 - Make sure your flow packages are up to date.
 - THEN if your issue persists, file a bug report.

-Otherwise, we will close your issue without responding.
+Otherwise, we may close your issue without responding.

 ### INSTALLATION